MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

   /// Description of the process assigned by the WebView2 Runtime.
 This is a
   /// technical English term appropriate for logging or development purposes,
   /// and not localized for the end user.
-It applies to utility processes (e.g.,
+It applies to utility processes (for example,
-  /// "Audio Service", "Video Capture") and plugin processes (e.g., "Flash").
+  /// "Audio Service" or "Video Capture") and plugin processes (for example, "Flash").
   /// The returned `processDescription` is `null` if the WebView2 Runtime did
   /// not assign a description to the process.
   [propget] HRESULT ProcessDescription(